 A few weeks later, Price and his men took part in Van Dorn’s failed attempt to recapture Corinth at the Second Battle of Corinth (October 3–4, 1862).

 In March 1863, officials reassigned Price to Arkansas, with him commanding a division in Major General Theophilus Holmes’s District of Arkansas.
 Price’s men, however, remained in Mississippi to help defend Vicksburg.
 To ease Union pressure on Vicksburg, Price took part in Holmes’s attack on Federal fortifications at Helena, Arkansas, on July 4, 1863.
-Not only was the operation a failure, but by coincidence, Vicksburg fell the same day.
+Not only was the operation a failure, but by coincidence, Vicksburg fell on the same day.
 Along with the Battle of Gettysburg, the Battle of Helena was one of three major Confederate defeats in just two days.

 After the Battle of Helena, Holmes became ill, and Price assumed command of all Confederate forces in Arkansas.
 Price withdrew to Little Rock and tried to hold the state capital to no avail.
 He abandoned Little Rock to Major General Frederick Steele on September 11, 1863.
 Continued pressure from Steele forced Price to retreat to Arkadelphia, then on to Washington, and eventually, to Camden.